Gaza war protests: Turkey

 On 6 May 2024, protests were held in Istanbul in demanding the end of the war and a ceasefire.

 On 26 May, protesters threw molotov cocktails at the Israeli consulate in Istanbul following the Tel al-Sultan massacre.
 Demonstrations also occurred in front of the home of the US Consul General and at Saraçhane Park.

 On 31 July 2024, protests were held in Istanbul against the assassination of Ismail Haniyeh.

 On New Year's Day 2025, tens of thousands of people marched on Galata Bridge in Istanbul to express solidarity with Palestine.

 On 13 and 20 April 2025, thousands of people across Turkey protested against Israel's attacks against civilians in the Gaza Strip under the motto, "Gaza is dying!
 Stand up!"

+On 1 January 2026, thousands of protesters started the new year again by marching across Galata Bridge in Istanbul in support of Gaza.
+It was reported that over 500,000 people attended the protest organized by over 400 civil society organizations.

 United Arab Emirates

 In December 2023, more than 100 people gathered at the 2023 United Nations Climate Change Conference in Dubai to call for a ceasefire in the Gaza war and expressed solidarity with the Palestinians.